Understand the access model

 - user type should stay simple and should not be used to model detailed business responsibilities

-Roles and access domains work together
+Roles and access domains

 Roles define what the user is allowed to do.

-Access domains define the perimeter where those rights apply.
+Access domains define where those rights apply.

 Users can have one or more roles.